Secret-Key Agreement Using Physical Identifiers for Degraded and Less Noisy Authentication Channels: Examples

+Using a technique of transforming the exponent part of the joint distributions used in \cite{vy2} or covariance matrix transformations in \cite[Appnedix C.1]{wataoha2010}, \eqref{zyxn12} can be rewritten as where $N_x \sim \mathcal{N}(0,1-\rho^2_1)$ and is independent of other {random variables}.
+A depiction of the data flows for \eqref{zyxn123} is displayed at the bottom of {Figure} \ref{guassian}, and the capacity regions for Gaussian sources are derived via \eqref{zyxn123} instead of \eqref{zyxn12}.
+The result is given below.

-\begin{Theorem} Under the condition of \eqref{1ge2}, {i.e., $\Tilde{X}-X-Y-Z$}, the capacity region for Gaussian sources is characterized as where {unlike Theorems \ref{th1} and \ref{th2}, auxiliary RV $U$ is a continuous RV and its cardinality is unbounded.} In the case of \eqref{1le2}, {i.e., $\Tilde{X}-X-{Z-Y}$}, we have that
+\begin{Theorem} Under the condition of $\rho^2_2 > \rho^2_3$, i.e., $\Tilde{X}-X-Y-Z$ (cf.\ \cite[Lemma 6]{wataoha2010}), the capacity regions of the GS and CS models for Gaussian sources are given by where auxiliary random variable $U$ satisfies the Markov chain $U-\Tilde{X}-X-Y-Z$.
+Unlike Theorem \ref{th1}, the random variable $U$ is a continuous {random variable} and its cardinality is unbounded.
+For the case of $\rho^2_2 \le \rho^2_3$, i.e., $\Tilde{X}-X-Z-Y$, the regions are characterized in the same form

 \end{Theorem}